 Students interested in pursuing a Bachelor of Science in Exercise Physiology should declare their major as Health Sciences with an Exercise Physiology concentration.
 Minimum requirements to be considered for admission to the program are:

-2. completion of all courses in Areas A-F of the Core Curriculum as it pertains to the Exercise Physiology curriculum
+- completion of all Core IMPACTS courses as it pertains to the Exercise Physiology curriculum

-4. a grade of “C” or better in all Area A, D, and F courses, including lab sections.
+- a grade of “C” or better in all Writing, STEM, and Field of Study courses, including lab sections.
 Students not earning a "C" or better in Anatomy 1 and Anatomy II after 2 attempts in either course (excluding a withdrawal pass) are not eligible for admission to Exercise Physiology.

 Program Progression and Retention